RedisInsight/RedisInsight-reverse-proxy/README.md

 You can view the users in the nginx-ldap/data/ldif/users.ldif file.

-You can also verify ldap using ldap utils.
-These utils are in the openldap container and also are bundled with Mac OS.
+You can also verify LDAP using LDAP utils.
+These utils are in the openldap container and also are bundled with MacOS.

 Find user  adamb